Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 • Check for Special Requirements: Some programs may have specific requirements, such as interviews, additional tests, or work experience.
 Ensure you are aware of any special criteria.

-How to study in Germany - Step 3: Proof of Financial Means
+Step 3: Proof of Financial Means

 International students are often required to prove their financial means as part of the visa application process and university admission requirements.
 This requirement serves several purposes: